MatthewRalston/kmerdb/quickstart.md

     in the sequence data are added to the tally of the k-mer nodes of the de Bruijn graph and the edges provided by the data.

+name: steps
+type: array
+items:
+- name: read input file(s) from filesystem into k-mer arrays
+  shortname: shred inputs into k-mer count arrays
+  description: shred input sequences into k-mer count vector
+- name: merge k-mer arrays and aggregate metadata
+  shortname: merge k-mer count arrays for aggregate metadata (header)
+  description: merge counts of nullomers, unique kmers, and total kmers.
+- name: collate the weighted edge lists after reading multiple files.
+Output data consists of a edge_list, analogous metadata-header as YAML, kmer_counts, and nullomer_ids.
+  shortname: extract undirected weighted graph
+  description: consists of info from a .kdb file and a .kdbg file.
+The node IDs, the
+    edges, and the number of times the pair was observed from forward sequences in the provided dataset
+- name: print 'table' Final stats and close output file
+  shortname: metrics and shutdown
+  description: print final statistics, typically metadata values, and ensure file is closed.

 ...